The Autopilot Bid: How Passive Indexing Created a $25 Trillion Feedback Loop

 My honest assessment: the autopilot bid is the most durable structural force in equity markets today.
 Here’s why:

 The passive trend is accelerating, not decelerating.
 Every year, more money moves from active to passive.
-Target-date funds (the default 401(k) option for most employers) are growing at 15%+ annually.
+Target-date funds (the default 401(k) option for most employers) grew about 20% in 2025 and crossed $5 trillion in total assets.
 The demographic tailwind — younger workers defaulting into passive — doesn’t reverse.

 The 401(k) system is structurally embedded.
 It would take an act of Congress to change how retirement contributions flow.
 Not impossible, but not imminent.